 China makes up for that somewhat by being one of the leading issuers of green bonds, another promising impact investment vehicle that has opened within the last 15 years.
 The bonds are similar in their structure, and returns to regular bonds, save for the fact that the funds being borrowed must be allocated towards ecological projects like renewable energy initiatives and clean transportation.
 The issuer of the bonds is also required to update bondholders on the progress of their initiatives regularly.

-While the impact investing market is still a minuscule one compared to the broader investment industry, Kevwe Yerifor finds it exciting to see the growing awareness in this sphere and the incredible potential for positive change that it will inevitably foster.
+While the impact investing market is still a minuscule one compared to the broader investment industry, Kevwe Yerifor finds it exciting to see the growing awareness in this sphere and the incredible potential, similarly to the one in managed IT services, for positive change that it will inevitably foster.

 If you are interested in even more business-related articles and information from us here at Bit Rebels, then we have a lot to choose from.